kuhchung/kuhchung.github.io/pages/Deviljho.md

 If you want to evade lance it and someone is bringing a longsword, just sigh and switch to bowgun.

+When Deviljho is exhausted, if he hits you with a swipe from his drooling mouth, you are going to be afflicted with defense down.
+This can be counteracted by eating an adamant seed.
+You can also just ignore it and keep on fighting.

 He gains dragonbreath when raged.
 This does not require evasion+1 to dodge through.

 His roar does not require evasion+1 to dodge either.
 Actually, most of his attacks do not _require_ it, but evasion unlocks some easier timings.
 His hipcheck, if you are too far at the end of his attack animation, cannot be evaded properly for example.